 If the trial court denies your motion, address the issue at voir dire.
 Research demonstrates that jurors who are highly educated, who earn more money, or who are successful professionals or business owners are less likely to vote to convict white-collar defendants.
-The less a juror understands of the complexities of high finance and the world of top corporate executives, the more likely he or she will succumb to the "greedy pigs at the trough" stereotype of corporate executives, bringing the juror that much closer to a guilty vote.
-Bring the issue of wealth and lifestyle out in the open while picking the jury: "My client is a successful corporate executive who has been handsomely rewarded by his employer.
-By any standards, he is rich and has a lifestyle to match.
-Is that a crime?"
+The less a juror understands of the complexities of high finance and the world of top corporate executives, the more likely she will succumb to the "greedy pigs at the trough" stereotype of corporate executives, bringing her that much closer to a quilty vote.

+Bring the issue of wealth and lifestyle out in the open while picking the jury: My client is a successful corporate executive who has been handsomely rewarded by his employer.
+By any standards, he is rich, and has a lifestyle to match.
+Is that a crime?
 Ask the jurors if they know anyone who is a successful corporate executive.
 Engage them in a discussion of pay-for-performance in corporate America.
-Strike a theme: Just because you're rich doesn't mean you are guilty.
-Wesley Snipes's lawyers' successful defense of felony tax fraud charges resonated with the theme: "Crazy ain't a crime.
+Strike a theme: Just because you're rich, doesn't mean you are guilty.
+Wesley Snipes' lawyers' successful defense against felony tax fraud charges resonated with the theme: "Crazy ain't a crime.

+In a white-collar case, the government loves to shine the spotlight on corporate executives' pay and perks.
 If it were, half of Hollywood would be in prison."
 Draw the sting.
-Desensitize the jury to the glamour beginning with voir dire and follow through in your opening statement.
+Desensitize the jury to the glamour, beginning with voir dire and follow through in your opening statement.

 Address the issue of executive pay.
-Although some CEOs are overpaid or, even worse, paid for incompetence, jurors can appreciate the difference between pay-for-performance and pay-for-incompetence only by first understanding the CEO's job, the marketplace, and the stakes involved.
-When a congressman suggested to Ford CEO Alan Mulally that he should take a salary of one dollar, given the near-bankrupt state of his company, Mr. Mulally politely declined and took home nearly \$17 million in compensation.
+While some CEOs are overpaid or, even worse, paid for incompetence, jurors can only appreciate the difference between pay-for-performance and pay-for-incompetence by first understanding the CEO's job, the marketplace and the stakes involved.
+When a congressman suggested to Ford CEO Alan Mulally that he should take a salary of one dollar, given the near-bankrupt state of his company, Mulally politely declined and took home nearly \$17 million in compensation.
 That seems outrageous until placed in context.
-Mr. Mulally's payday came on the heels of a billion-dollar turnaround that transformed a \$970 million loss at Ford into profits of nearly \$700 million just one year later.
+Mulally's payday came on the heels of a billion-dollar turnaround that transformed a \$970 million loss at Ford into profits of nearly \$700 million just one year later.
 Knowing that, \$17 million doesn't sound like quite so much.